Tosca tester

 The assertion used in this code is $this->assertEquals($expectedResult, $result); it verifies that a + b actually equals the expected result 12.

 Test runner is a framework for organizing the execution of multiple unit tests and also for reporting and analyzing test results.
 It can search the codebase or directories to find test cases and then execute them.
-The great thing is that the test runner can run tests according to priority while managing the test environment and handling setup/teardown operations.
-Thanks to the test runner, the unit under test can be isolated from external dependencies.
+What’s great is that the test runner can run tests in order of priority while managing the test environment and handling setup/teardown operations.
+With the test runner, the unit under test can be isolated from external dependencies.

 Test data should be carefully selected to cover as many scenarios as possible for a given unit, thus ensuring high test coverage.
 In general, we should prepare data for: